vdhamer/Photo-Club-Hub-HTML/.github/README.md

-This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses  into IP addresses: the app has one `root.level1.json` entrance that points the way to clubs which have optional `level2.json` membership lists.
+This concept is roughly comparable to the hierarchy of the distributed [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) servers that translate readable internet addresses  into IP addresses: the app has one `root.level1.json` entry point that can forward the viewer to clubs with `level2.json` membership lists.
-These in turn optionally points to the image portfolios as managed by the clubs or even by the members themselves.
+These in turn allows you to view the image portfolios as managed by the clubs.

-This MacOS app will (roadmap item) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static website or subsite.
+This MacOS app will (in a later version) use the `root.level1.json` file to find a relevant `level2.json` file, and (in contrast to the iOS app) convert the latter into a static HTML website or subsite.
-That website serves as an alternative option for users to view the images on devices running Android, Windows, MacOS, Linux, etc.
+That website serves as an alternative for users to view the images on devices running Android, Windows, MacOS, etc.

-Inside the app's source code, the SwiftUI user interface framework is (read: will be) used and CoreData is planned to temporarily store the retrieved data.

 ## Comparison to iOS app